yeehaa123/rizom-monorepo/apps/yeehaa.io/yeehaa/ecosystem-architecture/The Good Foot.md

-# The Good Foot

 An ecosystems is a regenerative practice of continuous, decentralized alignment.
 The fact that it strives towards the most favorable conditions for most, however, inevitably also means that it will not work for all.
 This brings us to a crucial, and often overlooked, principle that we can learn from nature: the freedom to leave one habitat for another one.
 Healthy ecosystems facilitate the possibility to vote with your feet.

 In nature, organisms move or migrate in response to environmental conditions.
 This movement is often a direct reaction to factors like food availability, climate conditions, habitat quality, or predation pressure.
 For example, animals may move to new areas in search of better food sources or more suitable climates.
 Similarly, plants can also vote with their feet.
 They do it through seed dispersal, effectively moving to locations with more favorable growth conditions.

 Voting with your feet underscores the dynamic nature of ecosystems, where the distribution and abundance of species are constantly shifting in response to changing environmental factors.
 It also unveils the relativity of boundaries.
 Where does one habitat end and another begin?
 Is there a whole, and if so, does it really matter?
 Turns out that nature and foam have a lot in common.
 Which, after this lengthy detour, brings me back to the human ecosystems and the internet.

 > People vote with their feet.

 — Milton Friedman